AleksandarLilic/AES-256_hardware_design/README.md

 VHDL hardware design of various modules with FPGA implementation

-Homework assignmets as a part of Digital systems design course
+Homework assignments as a part of Digital systems design course

 **Status:**
 Finished